99XProblems/99-Scala-Problems/docs/problems.fr.md

 one of them is very small.
 Very rarely, the primes are both bigger than, say,
 50. Try to find out how many such cases there are in the range 2..3000.

-Example (minimum value of 50 for the primes):
+Exemple (minimum value of 50 for the primes):

     scala> printGoldbachListLimited(1 to 2000, 50)
     992 = 73 + 919